-Dr Wiebke Scharff Rethfeldt is a speech and language therapist and full Professor of Speech and Language Therapy and director of the therapeutic sciences in logopedics study program in Bremen, Germany.
+Dr phil Wiebke Scharff Rethfeldt is a speech and language therapist and full Professor of Speech and Language Therapy and director of the therapeutic sciences in logopedics study program in Bremen, Germany.

 Wiebke is an advocate of multilingualism and cultural diversity.
 Her academic specializations are child language development and speech, language and communication difficulties in multilingual children with migration or refugee background.
+Also, her particular interest concerns access to service provision for the culturally and linguistic diverse population, aiming to consider the needs of diverse populations, reduce health inequalities regarding access to service provision as well as misdiagnoses and mistreatment.

 Wiebke is member of a number of relevant professional associations and academic societies.
-She represents the German national association of Speech-Language Therapists (Deutscher Bundesverband für Logopädie, dbl) as their officer of foreign affairs and currently serves on the Executive Committee of the International Association of Communication Sciences and Disorders (IALP) as their Vice-President for Communication.
+She represents the German national association of Logopedists (Deutscher Bundesverband für Logopädie, dbl) as their Officer of Foreign Affairs in Europe and as the international representative of the their President since 2001.

 Find out more about Wiebke, her work, her publications, her expertise, activities and professional passion, embracing the diversity of children from different cultures, languages and socioeconomic backgrounds and levels of ability to create opportunities for all children to participate in life and reach their full potential.